Creaous/Legion-Go-Resources/GETTING-STARTED.md

 7. Select UMA Frame Buffer Size.
 8. Set it to the amount of VRAM you want.
 9. Tap "Exit" and "Exit Saving Changes".

-*(note: there is a beta bios that enables the 6gb vram option, however I suggest you wait for the official release and then change it later)*

 ## Turning off Core Isolation